medic/cht-docs/content/en/apps/guides/hosting/4.x/app-developer.md

 ### Video

-Here is a video of the beta version being run on 8 Nov 2022.
+Here is a video of the helper being run on 1 Dec 2022.
 The video references `lazydocker` which is [a great way](https://github.com/jesseduffield/lazydocker) to monitor and control your local docker environment:

-{{< youtube -x9zr8R2hP4 >}}
+{{< youtube hrcy8JlJP9M >}}

 -------